cuga-rajal/opensim_apple_arm64/README.md

 Misterblue and I are developing an update to Bullet libraries across all the platforms, based on the Bullet build process and patches I developed, along with Misterblue's patches and the latest version of Bullet, 3.25.
-The plan is to Some in-world testing areas will need to be set up and some testing completed before updating Bullet in the Opensim repository.
-We will also need some testers to try them on their own simulators.
+In-world testing areas will need to be set up and some testing done before updating Bullet in the Opensim repository.
+We will need some testers to try them on their own simulators.

 The following is an experimental version of Bullet that is a release candidate